The Depot Museum to host veterans exhibit, seeks artistic depictions of Beverly Shores architecture

 The Depot Museum and Art Gallery also is seeking artistic representations of buildings in the lakefront community in the Duneland region of Porter County.

-"We are celebrating the unique and varied architecture of our town in a special exhibit in July of 2023," the Deport Museum and Art Gallery said in a press release.
-"Artists working in any style and medium, 2-D (photography, painting, drawing, digital, etc.) or 3-D (clay, wood, legos, glass, metal,etc) are welcome to submit up to 3 pieces."
+"We are celebrating the unique and varied architecture of our town in a special exhibit in July of 2023," the Depot Museum and Art Gallery said in a press release.
+"Artists working in any style and medium, 2-D (photography, painting, drawing, digital, etc.) or 3-D (clay, wood, legos, glass, metal, etc) are welcome to submit up to 3 pieces."

 The museum in a working South Shore Line train station will award a Best of Show prize.
 Artists have until June 7 to apply.